FineUploader/fine-uploader/readme.md

 ```

 It may be important to note that The value returned from your event/callback handler may be examined by the uploader.
-This is only relevant for the `onSubmit` and `onValidate` callbacks, at this point.
+This is relevant for the `onSubmit`, `onValidate` and `onManualRetry` callbacks, at this point.
 As the documentation states, if you
 want to cancel an upload in your `onSubmit` or `onValidate` callback handlers, simply return `false`.
 This is also true
 when using the jQuery plug-in.